micropython/micropython/docs/library/bluetooth.rst

             elif event == _IRQ_GATTS_READ_REQUEST:
                 # A central has issued a read.
 Note: this is a hard IRQ.
                 # Return None to deny the read.
+                # Note: This event is not supported on ESP32.
                 conn_handle, attr_handle = data
             elif event == _IRQ_SCAN_RESULT:
                 # A single scan result.